plexswap/Plexswap-Docs/products/yield-farming/how-to-use-farms-with-bscscan.md

 ### From the UI

 1\.
-First, visit the [PancakeSwap Farms page](https://pancakeswap.finance/farms) and search for your chosen pair using the "SEARCH" field in the top right.
+First, visit the [PlexSwap Farms page](https://PlexSwap.finance/farms) and search for your chosen pair using the "SEARCH" field in the top right.
 We're using CAKE-BUSD for this example.

 ![](<../../.gitbook/assets/image (113).png>)